 There is work to do on your own, but much of the change we need will happen in collaboration with others as well.
 We are in this together.
 Who are your potential accomplices at school, work, home or in your community?

 Thank you for joining us in taking this Challenge and for your commitment to advancing racial equity in Michigan!
-We hope to see you at our policy forum in Lansing on November 12 to debrief and talk about how to make the Challenge more valuable.
-If you’re not able to make it to our policy forum, you are welcome to submit feedback via email to our communications director, Laura Ross, at email@example.com.
+You are welcome to submit feedback via email to our communications director, Laura Ross, at firstname.lastname@example.org.